ilyasjamil/3DBoardCreator/README.md

 # Known bugs
 There is a small bug users should be aware of.
 If users want to add a feature and select multiple tiles, it won't allow them.
-We did this to avoid overlaps and to make sure that all of tiles are within the grid.
-Therefore, users have to select at a time.
+We did this to avoid overlaps and to make sure that all of tiles part of the feature are within the grid.
+Therefore, users have to select a tile at a time in order to add a feature of their choice.
 This is not necessarily a bug but some users may want to select multiple tiles to add a feature but our app won't allow them to do so.